Badung Regency: Climate

 Like other regions in southern Indonesia, Badung Regency has a tropical climate of the tropical monsoon climate type (Am) with two distinct seasons, namely the rainy season and the dry season.
 The rainy season in the Badung region occurs due to the blowing of the westerly monsoon winds which are wet, humid, and carry a lot of water vapor that produces rain clouds and the rainy season usually occurs between November to April with its peak usually occurring between January or February.
 Meanwhile, the dry season in the Badung region lasts from May to October which is caused by the blowing of the dry and cold easterly monsoon winds.
 The air temperature in the Badung region varies based on the height of the land surface.
 However, in general the air temperature in the Badung region ranges from 22°–34 °C, except for the hilly and mountainous areas where the average temperature is generally less than 26 °C. The relative humidity level in the Badung region usually ranges from 50%–90%.

+Climate data for Badung Regency (Ngurah Rai Intl.)